blbadger/blbadger.github.io/3-body-problem-2.md

 #include <cuda_runtime_api.h>
 ```

 It should be noted that some standard C++ CUDA libraries (ie `<equation.h>`) are incompatible with the CUDA runtime API, so some care must be taken in choosing the header files for a project that involves `ctypes`.
-Next we leave the kernal the same as before, but change the main function declaration, which was
+Next we leave the kernel the same as before, but change the main function declaration, which was

 ```c++
 int main(void)